lalimarmonyah/CS330/README.md

 - [C++ Reference on cppreference.com](https://en.cppreference.com/w/)

 For an in-depth understanding of C++, you can also refer to Bjarne Stroustrup's textbook, "The C++ Programming Language, 4th Edition."

+## Getting Started

+Installation:

+ I chose VS Code for my IDE as I am most familiar with it.
+However, you can also use Eclipse, Atom, or any other IDE that supports C++.

+- First, check to see that you have a compiler installed.
+Clang may already be installed on your Mac, as it was for mine.
+To check, go to the terminal and type in "clang --version"
+- In VS Code, download C++.
+Then, go to the menu on the left side and click on where it says "Extensions"
+- Search for "C/C++" and install.
+- To run a program, create and save your file as a C++ file, meaning it should end with ".cpp".
+You should be able to click Run once the file is created
+- For code comments, just add a "//" at the beginning of the line.